 - Proactive engagement by business owners (responding to reviews)

-Google already knows that most users want local results, especially when it comes to medical services, and will automatically display the most locally relevant providers above all else.
+Google already knows that most users want local results, especially when it comes to medical services.
+It will automatically display the most locally relevant providers above all else.

-Supplying this data can help you appear in search results and will also help you attract new customers, because healthcare consumers trust online reviews as much as a personal referral.
-You should take your online reviews seriously and monitor them often to understand which operational improvements you can make to increase patient satisfaction.
+Supplying this data can help you appear in search results and will also help you attract new customers.
+Healthcare consumers trust online reviews as much as a personal referral.
+You must continuously monitor your online reviews to understand which operational improvements you can make to increase patient satisfaction.

 Doctor Review Sites

-Healthcare-specific review sites are among the most important places to monitor as you build a complete picture of your doctors’ online reputations.
-Create and maintain profiles on the most popular doctor review sites such as Healthgrades, Vitals and ZocDoc, as these platforms have massive reach and factor into your search rankings.
+Healthcare-specific review sites are a top monitoring priority as you build a complete picture of your doctors’ online reputations.
+Create and maintain doctor profiles on the most popular directories, such as Healthgrades, Vitals, and ZocDoc.
+These platforms have massive reach and factor into your search rankings.

-ZocDoc allows patients to find providers, book appointments, fill out health forms digitally and leave reviews and ratings.
-While providers cannot know whether patients will always leave positive online reviews, this site helps doctors gain reviews by requesting feedback from every patient after a doctor visit.
+ZocDoc allows patients to find providers, book appointments, fill out health forms digitally, and leave reviews and ratings.
+While providers may get occasional negative reviews, ZocDoc allows physicians to request feedback from every patient after their visit.

-Vitals also aims to be a single source for health information, with over 1 million physician profiles currently on the site.
-Upon finding a physician, the patient can view their profile, book an appointment, read more about the provider and view the provider’s reviews.
-The platform currently boasts over 9 million reviews and ratings, making it a treasure trove for nailing down a doctor’s reputation.
+Vitals also aims to be a single source for health information.
+Currently, it has over 1 million physician profiles on the site.
+Patients can book appointments, read more about the providers’ backgrounds, and view each provider’s reviews.
+Vitals currently boasts over 9 million reviews and ratings, making it a treasure trove for nailing down a doctor’s reputation.

-Healthgrades is similar to Vitals in many ways, allowing users to categorize their search and containing a comparable number of reviews and profiles on its platform.
-It also has resources to help providers increase positive online reviews by sending postcards and emails to previous patients, encouraging them to leave a review on the site.
+Healthgrades is similar to Vitals in many ways.
+It allows users to categorize their search and has collected a comparable number of reviews and profiles on its platform.
+It also allows providers to send postcards and emails to previous patients that encourage them to leave reviews on the site.

 One of the more intuitive doctor review sites, RateMDs, has a knack for knowing what patients truly care about.
-In addition to having more than 1 million reviews, its five-star physician rating system is broken into categories like Punctuality, Helpfulness and Knowledge.
-Patients can chime in specifically on things like cleanliness, treatment from the staff and overall value, too.
+In addition to having more than 1 million reviews, its five-star physician rating system is broken into relatable categories.
+Examples of these categories include punctuality, helpfulness, and knowledge.
+Patients can chime in specifically on things like cleanliness, treatment from the staff, and overall value, too.

-With a rise in the number of doctors using social networking sites, it’s easier than ever to use social media to determine the personality and attitudes of a doctor before meeting them.
+With a growing number of doctors using social networking sites, it’s easier to determine their personality and attitudes before ever meeting.
 Giving your patients a view into your providers’ social media pages increases transparency and builds trust.

 Many private or nonprofit sites provide information at no cost to patients.
-These range from professional boards that certify doctors to those that are advertising-based or charge fees to doctors and practices to be listed.
+These include professional certification boards to those that are advertising-based or charge fees to doctors and practices to be listed.

 Boost Your Reputation and Get Found

 Physicians with the best online reputations don’t wait around for a five-star rating.
-Showing that you are an expert in your field and active in the medical community will go a long way to building trust for a perspective patient.
+Demonstrating your expertise in your field and activity in the medical community will go a long way towards trust-building.

 Here are some quick tips for proactively maintaining your physicians’ online listings:

 - In addition to establishing expertise, try to win the local SEO battle for your specialty.
-This means focusing on search engine optimization tactics to get your practice on the first page of Google, Yelp and the rest.
+Focus on search engine optimization tactics to get your practice on the first page of Google and other search engines.

-- If your practice has claimed a Google My Business profile, you should also build out the Q&A section, providing common questions and answers users might type in a search query.
+- If your practice has claimed a Google My Business profile, you should also build out the Q&A section.
+Answer common questions that users might type in a search query.

-Generally speaking, the more reviews you have, the stronger your doctor reputations will be, even if some reviews are negative.
-Do your best to obtain more reviews for your practice, and be sure to respond to negative reviews in a way that’s helpful and authentic.
+Generally speaking, the more reviews you have, the stronger your doctors’ reputations will be, even if some reviews are negative.
+Do your best to obtain more reviews for your practice while responding to all reviews with helpful and authentic responses.